-The purpose of this procedure is to provide members of the Phoenix Fire Department (PFD) a set of operational guidelines intended to promote the safe, efficient, and lawful operation of Unmanned Aircraft Systems (UAS).
+The purpose of this procedure is to provide the staff of the Communications Office with a set of operational procedures intended to promote the safe, efficient, secure, and lawful operation of Unmanned Aircraft Systems (UAS).
 This document identifies the responsibilities, requirements, and operations of the department's UAS program.